-FVPSA programs must establish or implement policies and protocols for maintaining the safety and confidentiality of the victims of domestic violence, sexual assault, and stalking.
-It is essential that the confidentiality of adult victims and their children receiving FVPSA services be protected.
-Consequently, when providing statistical data on program activities, individual identifiers of client records will not be used (see section 303(a)(2)(E)).
+FVPSA programs must establish or implement policies and protocols for maintaining the safety and confidentiality of the adult victims and their children of domestic violence, sexual assault, and stalking.
+It is essential that the confidentiality of individuals receiving FVPSA services be protected.
+Consequently, when providing statistical data on program activities and program services, individual identifiers of client records will not be used (see Section 303(a)(2)(E)).